-- First, regulators, who were initially more conservative about the entry of nonbanks into financial services, are now gradually opening up
+- Regulators, who were initially more conservative about the entry of nonbanks into financial services, are now gradually opening up;

-- On a more positive front, a number of banks are teaming up with fintech and digital firms, using big data and analytics to sharpen risk assessment and drive revenue growth
+- A number of banks are teaming up with fintech and digital firms, using big data and analytics to sharpen risk assessment and drive revenue growth;

-- Finally, many banks have been able to digitise processes and dramatically lower costs in their middle and back offices (although digitisation can sometimes add costs).
+- Many banks have been able to digitise processes and dramatically lower costs in their middle and back offices (although digitisation can sometimes add costs).